daniegarcia254/SmartCULM/README.md

 - [Oracle BD connection and query service](https://github.com/daniegarcia254/SmartCULM/tree/master/src/com/gps/bd/minos)
 - [WebApp](https://github.com/daniegarcia254/SmartCULM/tree/master/WebContent)

-In a few words: the WebApp asks for the data to the web service through AJAX calls to the REST service, which will return the information, either from an _Oracle DB_ or through _web-scraping_.
+In a few words: the WebApp asks for the data to the REST API, which will return the information, either from an _Oracle DB_ or through _web-scraping_.

 -------------------------------------------------------------------------------------------------
 -------------------------------------------------------------------------------------------------